Best Hikes In Bulgaria: 16 Bulgaria Hiking Spots

 Choose your trail and enjoy!

 Bulgaria Travel Blog_Best Places To Hike In BulgariaOne of the most popular activities and the best thing to do in Bulgaria is to go hiking.
-The country has stunning, beautiful nature to explore and outdoor activities, and hiking is among the most rewarding.
+The country has stunning, beautiful nature to explore, and outdoor activities, such as hiking, are among the most rewarding.

-Hiking in Bulgaria encompasses discovering jaw-dropping scenarios, expansive landscapes, impressive mountains, and a solid network of hiking trails for all levels, some of them very famous, such as the hikes in the Rila National Park (Seven Rila Lakes and Musala Peak) as well as the beautiful Sinanishko Lake in Pirin.
+Hiking in Bulgaria encompasses discovering jaw-dropping scenarios, expansive landscapes, impressive mountains, and a solid network of hiking trails for all levels.
+Some of them are very famous, such as the hikes in the Rila National Park (Seven Rila Lakes and Musala Peak) and the beautiful Sinanishko Lake in Pirin.

 Map Of The Best Bulgarian Hikes